 - We can set goals and make a plan for how we will get there

 Journaling is different to keeping a diary because it is so much MORE than a record of what we have done, or must do next.
-The daily writing practices that I have created for the Write Your Life coaching programme are all based on looking at every part of your life, unravelling them and then making positive plans for change.
+The daily writing practices that are in my book, are all based on looking at every part of your life, unravelling them and then making positive plans for change.
 It is not simply a case of listing what you have done today and what you will do tomorrow-although those things are important-journaling or daily writing is much more than that.

 Daily writing gives us a chance to free our minds, silence the internal chatter and be clear about what we want and how we plan to get there.